Richie Grant (American football): Professional career

+Atlanta Falcons

-Grant was selected in the second round with the 40th overall pick of the 2021 NFL Draft by the Atlanta Falcons.
+Grant was selected in the second round with the 40th overall pick of the 2021 NFL draft by the Atlanta Falcons.
 He signed his four-year rookie contract with Atlanta on June 18, worth $8.3 million and a $3.4 million signing bonus.

+After serving a backup role as a rookie, Grant was named the starting strong safety in 2022, starting all 17 games while finishing second on the team with 123 tackles, seven passes defensed, two interceptions and a forced fumble.
+He maintained his starting role in 2023, starting 15 of 17 games, finishing fourth on the team with 103 tackles, three sacks, six passes defensed, two forced fumbles, and an interception.
+He was relegated to a backup role in 2024 after losing the starting job to veteran Justin Simmons, playing primarily on special teams and rarely on defense.

+San Francisco 49ers

+On March 13, 2025, Grant signed a one-year contract with the San Francisco 49ers.
+He was released on August 28.

+New England Patriots

+On October 15, 2025, Grant was signed to the New England Patriots' practice squad.

 Personal life

 Grant's uncle, Terry Grant, played running back at the University of Alabama and for the Hamilton Tiger-Cats of the Canadian Football League.
 At UCF, he studied sports and exercise science.
-As a freshman, he earned American All-Academic Team honors (2016-17).
+As a freshman, he earned American All-Academic Team honors (2016–17).